technofocus-pte/amlmlopsdepth/Lab 3/Lab 3.md

 5.  **Execute** the next **3** cells to **setup CLI**.

+    An error stating **Error loading command module 'mysql': cannot import name 'mysql_flexibleservers' from 'azure.mgmt.rdbms'** can be safely ignored in the next 2 cells.

+    ![A screenshot of a computer Description automatically generated](./media/image16.png)

+6. In the next cell and follow the steps in the **output** to login to **Azure**.

+    ![A screenshot of a computer Description automatically generated](./media/image17.png)

+    ![A screenshot of a computer program Description automatically generated](./media/image18.png)

+7. Click on **+ Code** to add a cell.
+Add this content !!pip install azure-ai-ml==1.23.1!! and execute the cell to install the ai-ml
+    1.23.1 version.

+    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image19.png)

-6. The next cell initializes the project workspace variables.
+8. The next cell initializes the project workspace variables.
     **Execute** it to **initialize the variables**.

     ![A screenshot of a computer Description automatically generated](./media/image43.png)

-7. The next cell initializes the feature store variables.
+9. The next cell initializes the feature store variables.
 Execute it.

     ![A screenshot of a computer Description automatically generated](./media/image44.png)

-8. Execute the next cell to **Initialize the feature store consumption client.**
+10. Execute the next cell to **Initialize the feature store consumption client.**

     ![A screenshot of a computer screen Description automatically